·

 The female ghost’s pale complexion fell into a daze, only replying after a long time: “So what, I’m not doing this just for the sake of him remembering.”

 Shao Zi stilled for a moment.
 No matter what she does, the other party would never remember her.
 No matter how many things she does, the other party would only see her as a ghostling.
-It was a perpetual sacrifice that would never result in any compensation.
+It was a perpetual sacrifice that would never result in any recompense.
 Then she…why was she doing this?

 After speaking, he tossed that white chicken into the sky.
 It transformed into a plume of blue smoke, dissipating into the world.